Convenience Store Refresh

 A Turn-key Store Refresh Instead of Full Store Remodel

 What’s the difference between a refresh and a remodel?
-A store refresh consists of only cosmetic changes on elements that engage the customer including gondola shelving, checkout counters, beverage/coffee stations, flooring, walls and décor graphics.
+A store refresh consists of only cosmetic changes on elements that engage the customer including store fixtures, gondola shelving, checkout counters, beverage/coffee stations, flooring, walls and décor graphics.
 These items typically don’t require a permit or inspections.
 A full scale remodel with altering or adding walls, changing electrical or moving plumbing requires architects, engineers, inspectors, and permits which add significant costs to the project.

 At DisplayMax, we have refreshed hundreds of retail store interiors.
 With this experience, we have developed a six-step, turn-key program that helps execute major interior improvements which cost a fraction of the industry average and do it quickly without shutting you down.

 Our team of retail experts executes every facet of your project from design, planning, material selection, construction, and ongoing maintenance.
-This includes sourcing and supplying you with gondola shelving, sales counters, décor, and product merchandising.
+This includes sourcing and supplying you with store shelving, gondola shelving, sales counters, décor, and product merchandising.

 Typically, we can execute a convenience store remodel in 7 to 10 days and keep your store open for business the entire time!

 You see, we work during overnight hours when you are closed or customer traffic is at its lowest.
 Each step of our Store Refresh Program is closely coordinated with you to create an efficient, workable plan which focuses on keeping you operating, maintaining customers and making sales.

 Ideas and Solutions for a More Profitable Retail Store